Home Fries: Plot

-The film opens at Burger-Matic, where Henry Lever orders a milkshake at the drive-thru.
-At the window, he tells the attendant, Sally Jackson, that his wife knows about their affair.
-She asks him if he has also told his wife about her pregnancy.
-On his way home, he encounters a ferocious wind.
+At Burger-Matic, Henry Lever orders a milkshake at the drive-thru.
+At the window, he tells the attendant Sally Jackson that his wife Beatrice knows about their affair.
+She asks him if he has also told Beatrice about her pregnancy.
+On his way home, Henry encounters a ferocious wind.
 It turns out to be a Cobra attack helicopter, which runs him off the road.
 In a panic, he flees through the woods and drops his heart medication.
 At an outdoor chapel, he sits on a bench as the helicopter hovers in front of him.
-The pilot, Angus Montier, shoots at the ground near him despite the protests of his copilot and brother, Dorian.
-The shots scare him enough to cause a fatal heart attack.
+The pilot, Angus Montier, shoots at the ground near him despite the protests of his copilot and brother Dorian.
+The shots scare Henry enough to cause a fatal heart attack.

 Throughout the attack, Dorian and Angus hear the chatter of Sally and her coworkers.
 Likewise, they hear the helicopter pilots on headsets.
-The next day, the police inform Beatrice Lever that Henry has died.
-She appears shocked and crestfallen, when Dorian and Angus arrive.
-It quickly becomes clear that she encouraged her sons to scare him to death.
-She is also furious about his affair, and wants revenge on his mistress.
+The next day, the police inform Beatrice that Henry has died and she appears shocked and crestfallen.
+When Dorian and Angus arrive, it quickly becomes clear that she encouraged her sons to scare him to death.
+She is also furious about his affair and wants revenge on Sally.
 Angus and Dorian are worried that the people they heard on the radio might have overheard enough to connect them to his death.
 They quickly deduce that Burger-Matic is the only location close enough to have been on the same frequency.
 Angus goads Dorian into getting a job there to ensure that no one is wise to their crime.